With so much to see, do and explore at Whiteman Park, we’ve put together a few suggested itineraries to help you get the most out of your visit.

-- After morning tea, head across to Caversham Wildlife Park to meet some of Australia’s more famous – or more fascinating – creatures.
+- After morning tea, head to Caversham Wildlife Park to meet some of Australia’s more famous – or more fascinating – creatures.
 Be sure to check out the Wombat & Friends Show to learn more about this hairy giant!

 - Lunch in the Park with either a BBQ on the picnic lawns or meal at the Village Café.

-- Continue across the road and down the path to the Children’s Forest to experience some of our rehabilitation efforts up-close.
+- Continue across the road and down the path to the Children’s Forest to experience some of our bushland rehabilitation efforts up-close.

 - Start with an early visit to Caversham Wildlife Park, Perth’s premier native wildlife park, where you can see many of Australia’s native animals, generally at their most active in the morning.